 1. Masseria Torre Coccaro

 Masseria Torre Coccaro has been voted as one of the best hotels in the world.
 Surrounded by the olive groves, carob and almond trees, this five-star accommodation is a favorite for many.
-The luxury hotel has an Aveda spa, Turkish baths, three restaurants, an outdoor pool, beach and golf club, and a yacht, which guests can book.
+The luxury hotel has an Aveda spa, Turkish baths, three restaurants, an outdoor pool, a beach and golf club, and a yacht, which guests can book.
 There’s also plenty of special events for kids.
 But it’s not all about modern indulgences.
 Torre Coccaro’s limestone walkways, wells, and tower were built centuries ago, and the olive oil mill has stood for a thousand years.
 There’s also a working chapel that was built in 1730.
 The light-filled, romantic rooms overlook the water and gardens, while suites have private pools.
 It is truly the ultimate Puglia getaway.

 2. Masseria Il Frantoio

 Masseria Il Frantoio has been a working country farm since the 15th century.
 Located in the peaceful Alto Salento region, its beautiful grounds are home to thousand-year-old olive trees and native plants all year round.
-Incredibly warm and inviting in winter or summer, Masseria Il Frantoio has cozy rooms and common areas decorated by antiques.
+Incredibly warm and inviting in winter or summer, Masseria Il Frantoio has cozy rooms and common areas decorated with antiques.
 Masseria has a library with over 1500 books, an outdoor pool, and a ping pong table.
 Meanwhile, local women from the surrounding areas, rather than chefs, run the restaurant, so you’ll get a genuine taste of Pugliese cooking.
 Plus, all your meals are prepared from produce grown on-site.
 The property still has an original olive mill that produces quality olive oil that the guests are welcomed to enjoy during their stay.
 While you probably won’t want to leave, the Masseria is just a short drive from the beach, the lighthouse of Torre Canne, and the village of Ostuni.